 Pearls are macrobiotic gems, fashioned when an oyster covers an alien entity with gorgeous layers of nacre.
-Long ago, pearls were significant financial benefits, analogous in cost to real estate, as thousands of oysters had to be hunted for a mere solitary pearl.
+Long ago, pearls were significant financial benefits, equal to the cost in real estate, as thousands of oysters had to be hunted for a mere solitary pearl.
 They were extraordinary for the reason that they were fashioned only by probability.

 Sophisticated and normal pearls can be well-known from simulation ones by an extremely simple examination.
 Take the precious thing and chafe it (gently!) aligned with the periphery of a tooth.
-Sophisticated and normal pearls will feel to some extent jagged, like superior sandpaper, for the reason that of the consistency of natural nacre.
+Sophisticated and normal pearls will feel jagged, to some extent, like superior sandpaper, reason being the consistency of natural nacre.
 Replications will sense as silky as glass for the reason that the surface is moulded or decorated on a silky bead.

 Different types of cultured pearls, including black pearls :

-Black pearls, frequently referred to as Black Tahitian Pearls, are highly valued because of their rarity; the culturing process for them dictates a smaller volume output and can never be mass produced.
+Black pearls, frequently referred to as Black Tahitian Pearls, are highly valued because of their rarity; the culturing process for them dictates a smaller volume output and can never be highly produced.
 This is due to bad health and/or non-survival of the process, rejection of the nucleus and their sensitivity to changing climatic and ocean conditions.
-Before the days of cultured pearls, black pearls were rare and highly valued for the simple reason that white pearl oysters rarely produced naturally black pearls, and black pearl oysters rarely produced any natural pearls at all.
+Before the days of cultured pearls, black pearls were rare and hence highly valued for the simple reason that white pearl oysters rarely produced and black pearl oysters rarely produced any natural pearls at all.

 Since the development of pearl culture technology, the black pearl oyster found in Tahiti and many other Pacific Island area has been extensively used for producing cultured pearls.
 The rarity of the black cultured pearl is now a "comparative" issue.
 The black cultured pearl is rare when compared to Chinese freshwater cultured pearls, and Japanese and Chinese akoya cultured pearls, and is more valuable than these pearls.
 However, it is more abundant than the South Sea pearl, which is more valuable than the black cultured pearl.
 This is simply because the black pearl oyster Pinctada margaritifera is far more abundant than the elusive, rare, and larger south sea pearl oyster - Pinctada maxima, which cannot be found in lagoons, but which must be dived for in a rare number of deep ocean habitats or grown in hatcheries.